-The first public tender was announced in 2017 and funding will be released in 2018.
-Further public tenders were announced on an annual basis until 2020.
-Their respective funding begins between 2018 and 2021.
-In 2021, no call will be announced.
-The programme will be replaced with the Sigma programme.
+The first public tender was announced in 2017 and funding released in 2018.
+Further public tenders were to be announced on an annual basis until 2021.
+Their respective funding was to be provided between 2018 and 2022.
+In 2021, no call was announced due to the planned replacement of the programme with the Sigma programme, which is still in its preparatory stage and should be launched in 2022.